-The two main ways that riparian vegetation improves water quality is by protecting against streambank erosion and filtering of overland flows before they reach the waterway.
+The two main ways that riparian vegetation improves water quality is through protecting against streambank erosion and filtering of overland flows before they reach the waterway.

-The BMT (2020) report states 'that in a catchment where bank erosion is the largest source of sediment, a statistical analysis of river sediment data from Moreton Bay catchments (Olley et al. 2015) showed that sub-catchments with degraded riparian vegetation had sediment yields 50 to 200 times those of sub-catchments with full cover of remnant riparian vegetation'.
+BMT (2020) report states 'that in a catchment where bank erosion is the largest source of sediment, a statistical analysis of river sediment data from Moreton Bay catchments (Olley et al. 2015) showed that sub-catchments with degraded riparian vegetation had sediment yields 50 to 200 times those of subcatchments with full cover of remnant riparian vegetation'.

 Source: Lisa Robins.
 2002.
-Managing riparian land for multiple uses - Technical paper, Australian National University
+Managing Riparian Land for Multiple Uses - Technical Paper, Australian National University